BonoboPLC/lojjo_wiki/administration/games.md

 Press the Green Start Button to make the game Live on the site.

+The game container should immediately appear on both the Play and Stream sites.

+Registration will be available immediately for Instant Games and based on Registration Delay for Tournaments.

 > **Usage note:** If there are any missing configurations, you will see "Incomplete Configuration" instead and get prompts to fix them.
 {.is-success}